 Likewise, indecision, on the other hand, is what many of us struggle with on a regular basis.
 Overthinking.
 Worry.
 Fear.
 Where does all that indecision lead?
 Depending on the person, it could lead to outright frustration and anxiety, procrastination or resistance, and even self sabotage.
 But that's not all.
 Way worse, is that it can also confuse the subconscious mind about what you want.

 OK, that part makes sense, no?
 But that's not all.
 Sometimes we don't make the decisions we want to, but we do it based on other factors.
 Sometimes, we worry that we'll be judged for doing what we want.
 Maybe other people would laugh at our goals.
 Maybe we worry our partner wouldn't support our dreams.
 Maybe we worry our colleagues would mock our dreams to do more or have something better.
-And yet, making decisions based on
+In general, given the uncertainty in today's job market, it can be even more stressful.

 But it is important that the choices you make are made by you, in accordance with your true desires, purposes and aptitude.
 A lot of us let others make choices for us, or make our choices according to what we think is ‘correct’, even if that means that we go against our wishes.
 What is right for someone else may not be right for you, and the way to know this is listening to what your heart says.